EricKit/nest-user-auth/README.md

 ## Technologies

-The project is built using MongoDB with Mongoose for the database.
-The project is built around NestJS, GraphQL with Apollo Server, and `@nestjs/graphql`.
+This project is built using MongoDB with Mongoose for the database.
+NestJS is used as teh framework.
+GraphQL, Apollo Server, and `@nestjs/graphql` are used for the API.
 Passport is used for authentication and the strategy is Passport-JWT.
 Nodemailer is used for email password reset.

 ## Model Management